sindresorhus/alfy/readme.md

 Type: `Function`

-Transform the response before it gets cached.
+Transform the response body before it gets cached.

 ```js
 import alfy from 'alfy';